Semolce/X-Adapter-Project-Page/README.md

 # X-Adapter

-This is the repository for X-Adapter.
+This is the project page repository for X-Adapter.